googleapis/google-cloudevents-go/CONTRIBUTING.md

 sh ./generate-code.sh
 ```

-### Manage the Data Source
+### Generating the Library (Locally modified protos)

-The "Data Source" are protos held in a GitHub Repository, specifically
+The "data source" for code generation is a collection of protos maintained in
 [googleapis/google-cloudevets](https://github.com/googleapis/google-cloudevents).

-You can use an existing clone of this repository:
+If you have a local copy of this repository, such as for trying modifications to
+those protos, you can use these instructions to use that copy instead of
+retrieving a new clone.

 ```sh
 cd /path/to/shared/repositories